How UEFA financial sustainability rules interact with the IFR licensing regime: what English clubs in both frameworks need to know

 UEFA financial sustainability enforcement and IFR licensing applications.

-The full application window for IFR operating licences opened in November 2026.
-Clubs under CFCB settlement agreements will be completing their licence applications while simultaneously managing their settlement obligations.
+The full application window for IFR operating licences is scheduled to open on 2 November 2026 and close on 26 February 2027.
+Clubs under CFCB settlement agreements will be preparing their licence applications while simultaneously managing their settlement obligations.
 The financial plan submitted to the IFR must be consistent with the club's CFCB commitments.
 An IFR financial plan that projects financial activity inconsistent with the club's UEFA settlement targets creates a conflict that both regulators will be able to see.

 UEFA CL&FS Regulations 2025 | Football Governance Act 2025 | Lagom Sports Compliance commentary